lilith/face_detection/README.md

 I've identified a [BSD-licensed face detection library](https://github.com/imazen/SeetaFaceEngine) in C++ that has no third-party dependencies, is cross-platform, and clocks in a 2,200 lines of code.

 I'd like to port this to Rust, so that I (and the community) have a safe AND fast face detection library.
+If you're interested in a paid gig, ping me (nathanael.jones@gmail.com).
+If nobody is interested, I'll probably tackle this a bit later.
+My C++ is a bit too rusty.

 The C++ source code is located in the /seeta/ directory.